Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Light Requirements

 Partial shade means 3 to 6 hours of direct sun daily, preferably morning light.
 Deep shade receives less than 3 hours.
-Match each perennial’s tolerance to your specific bed: hostas and coral bells handle deep shade, while black-eyed susans and gladiolus prefer brighter conditions for optimal blooming.
+Match each perennial’s tolerance to your specific bed: hellebores and coral bells handle deep shade, while black-eyed susans and gladiolus prefer brighter conditions for optimal blooming.

 Soil Moisture Needs